 NDT fault injection use case is described in clause 5.11.
 Below are the recommended capabilities:

-Note: These may be optional or specialized capability to generic NDT simulation capabilities.
+NOTE: These may be optional or specialized capability to generic NDT simulation capabilities.

 Capability-6.3.7-1: It is recommended that the ZSM framework can support the capability for authorized consumer to provide the fault exploration scenarios to NDT MnS producer.